Story at a glance:

 1. Augmented reality (AR) combined with virtual reality (VR) technology will overlay digital information onto the physical world.
 Designers will be able to see how their designs will or will not sync with the existing environment pre-construction.

-2. AI will be used by urban planners to design entire cityscapes.
-It will, for example, be able to incorporate climate data to predict how current or future green infrastructure will protect cities from storm surges.
-Or, AI will predict the degree of structural integrity buildings should have to be resilient in the face of climatic challenges.
+2. AI may also be used by urban planners to design entire cityscapes.
+It may incorporate climate data to predict how current or future green infrastructure will protect cities from storm surges, or predict the degree of structural integrity buildings should have to be resilient in the face of climatic challenges.

 Examples of AI in Architecture